andre-ye/uni/docs/phil/phil-458/lecture.md

 - Can we experience the thing not *as something* but *as given*
 - Both yes and no; we can distinguish what we perceive it as vs what we simply perceive
 - Multiple perceptions synthesized into a unity: the question of genesis is *how does this first occur?* On the basis of what do I generate a perception *as*?
 It seems like I already need to know what a motorcycle is in order to hear a motorcycle.
+- Synthesis begin as active and become passive as the ego's habitualities

+---

+## Week 5 Thursday -- Meditations Recap
+Final Paper
+- Argumentative paper
+- Identify some notable claim or argument
+- Need to research outside
+- Look specifically at the question and answer its components in detail

+Lecture stuff
+- Once you practice the epoche -- it is *you* which distinguishes between an illusion and something which really exists.
+- Hypotheses are good, you can always contemplate it without affirming or denying it.
+Its quality of being derives from your subjectivity; it is for you insofar as you posit it as being.
+- Hypothermia -- less heat.
+Hypothesis -- less posit.
+- The being sense of something is something you constiute for it.
+- When I say "that is red", what am I referring to?
+Not merely red that I see, but the being-red; and where does this sense derive from?
+- Natural attitude -- being does not derive from the transcendental subject
+- What it is and that it is is constituted by the transcendental ego
+- The world independent of the ego has already been constituted by the transcendental ego.
+- Hegel -- consciousness forgets what it has done
+  - Facts -- they are not done, just given.
+Fact -- facere, to make -- it is something which has been made -- factory, artifact -- being as being is something which is made, the sense of being is made by cnosciousness whereas the naive attitude treats it as given without any prior making
+- "Just look at the facts" -- still in the naive attitude, for these facts are made.
+  - But we don't make the world arbitrarily
+- The naivete of the natural attitude: you don't recognize the constitution of being
+- The de facto object cannot be given with perfect object because there is always another side, but the eidetic object kind of can be -- you intuit the totality of the object as pure possibility
+- Eidetic reduction and perfect evidence -- you are not perceiving the object 'itself', but its *eidos*
+- Cointentions which cointend the backside, other tactile experiences, etc.
+- There's a kind of intentionality where the eidos does fulfill completely the intention, you're not co-intending anything, the eidos fully fulfills in the intention.
+But the de facto object cannot.
+- In the eidos, you intuit what it would mean to have perfect evidence (or the 'origin' / generator of perfect evidence)
+- Verifying experiences
+- When we enter the epoche, objectif becomes pure possibility
+- Initial bracketing of the transcendence of the object
+- There is an initial sense in which, just entering the epoche, you enter all of that which is possible to be, all which is given is possibly being
+- The pure eidos-perception, pure perception-floating
+- Empirical ego -- accessed via the original reduction -- having bracketed the transcendence of the world.
+  - Empirical -- you as retaining your factual history and existence as this person here, it is still transcendental because it's not yet "purified" -- still an ego with particular indiviudal acts; the ego is in some sense the individual.
+  - You as empirical factual thing and you recognizing you constituting it as an infinite horizon -- this is elevated into the pure eidetic sphere; this nexus-horizon (your intentionality, in connection to your intentionality since you constittue the horizon) becomes eidetic.
+  - We find ourself not in a de facto ego but rather an eidos ego -- your de facto ego is finite, you cannot intuit / see the infinite horizon which constitutes the object, but you can enter into an eidos-ego and at one point you see the eidos of the thing
+  - You do free imaginative variation in order to see the eidos of the object
+  - You're not restrictred to this finite ego -- your perception floats above the ego, nexus of purified ego and purified object -- eidos-object
+- Analogizing
+- There's a thing beyond what the empirical ego can perceive and there is an ego corresponding to it
+- The problem of problems in epistemology -- Meno's problem.
+How do you know that is the eidos of a pen unless you already know what the eidos of a pen is?
+- Reason can lift itself above the merely contingent
+- Science, Aristotle: the universal necessary knowledge of things through their causes -- universal and necessary
+- A pure possible ego can perceive the eidos of any particular pen -- no longer me as my own ego -- a hypotheticalaa ego viewing the true nature of the object.
+But who is doing this?
+It floats above your empirical ego.
+- Don't think of form as shape intrinsically
+- Husserl's last words -- phenomenology must start over again
+- Two syntheses
+  - Object: the multiplicites of noemata, cogitata, etc. of intentional acts (cogitationes) constituting a continuous whole -- retented, protended, intended into a whole.
+You do not experience synthesis an sich, but rather as a whole, as already synthesized.
+The synthesis is given.
+The total object is the world, as synthesized.
+To have a world, there is nothing outside of it -- there may be gaps, but those are just gaps.
+The extraneous is already synthesized as extraneous.
+There is for Husserl the world as total object, constant passive synthesis of which there can be other syntheses.
+Even when something new happens, it's not that you're new -- it can be synthesized in your world (or not!) -- the horizon or horizons is world as such where there is constant ongoing passive synthesis where even what is unexpected can be integrated into this synthesis -- a baby suddenly crying is startling but it is still within your world -- not so radical that you couldn't experience it
+  - Subject: unity of acts and their respective contents as acts of a singular, unified consciousness.
+One is conscious not only conscious of the intended but of oneself *as* an intending whole.
+How do I know that when I watch a movie I am not just re-experiencing a movie which someone has already put in my head?
+But I still experience the unity of the movie, regardless of its source.
+This is synthesis on the side of the subject, and this is apodictically given.
+It is given regardless of its source.
+The ego is the unity of experience as given.
+- Passive synthesis vs active synthesis -- acts of judgement (active), separating of predicate from subject and reuniting them.
+Forming teams is an active synthesis -- you can talk about nations, teams, etc. and habitualize them.
+Passive syntheses in some sense presuppose an active synthesis.
+How do you know that this really is the circle?
+Where did you get the original idea of a circle from?